Bloc3k/CPT_scripts/README.md

 In order to run above commands as shown you need to have installed [python](https://www.python.org/downloads/) interpret and either be in current directory with scripts or have path to them set in system variable `$PATH` (on Windows)

 # Tip
 For faster workflow type only first few letters and press `TAB` key for auto-compltion.
 This way you never have to type ".py" at least.
+You don't have to type `python` or `python3` unless you want to use that specific version.